siki72/CountriesData/README.md

-Excercies Data coutries from " from scratch"
+Excercie Data coutries from " from scratch"